linear-b/gitstream/docs/filter-functions.md

 #### `allTests`

 Return `true` if the input list includes only tests based on file's path and name.

+To identify as test the file must include the substring `test` or `spec` in its name or path.

 <div class="filter-details" markdown=1>